 and discover the Krapets Holiday complex through this short video

-Children under 3 years of age are accommodated free of charge.
+Children under 2 years of age are accommodated free of charge in parents room.

 All prices are inclusive of VAT, cover the use of all facilities in the complex and touristic tax.